Describe and explain the functions of the respiratory system

 The basic function of the respiratory system is the exchange of oxygen for carbon dioxide and other waste gases within the blood.

 During inhalation, air is drawn down through the nose, the pharynx, the larynx, the trachea, and the bronchi, then into the alveoli of the lungs.
 This is achieved by a contraction of the external intercostal muscles (which elevate the ribs and sternum), and a contraction of the diaphragm (which moves the diaphragm downward), to increase the space within the thoracic cavity and causes a consequential expansion of the lungs due to the vacuum that this movement creates.

-Within the alveoli, a process of diffusion takes place so that the gasses within the blood and within the air that has been breathed in are equalised.
+Within the alveoli, a process of diffusion takes place causing the gasses within the blood and within the air that has been breathed to be equalised.
 Thus on exhalation carbon dioxide is breathed out, and oxygen enriched blood moves on through the circulatory system.

 Click here to try the respiratory systems quizzes!

 Reference : Human Physiology - Silverthorn (Amazon link)

 In this section we've added a few alternative study aids to help you along.

 - Articles - Here you'll find a range of short articles on basic anatomy and physiology topics, complete with a few 'test yourself' questions for each one.

 - Images and pdf's - Just in case you get tired of looking at the screen we've provided images and pdf files that you can print out and use for 'off-line' practice.

 - Word Roots - When you learn the word roots, prefixes and suffixes contained within anatomical and medical terms, you can often work out what they mean.
 This can be a useful skill as you progress in your studies, so we've provided a dictionary to help you!